+Springfield Office

-Springfield Office Each legislator is assigned an office in either the State House or the Stratton Building immediately west of it.
+Each legislator is assigned an office in either the State House or the Stratton Building immediately west of it.
 Leadership offices are in the State House.
-Party leaders set the policy for assigning other offices; it is usually by seniority.
-In the House the policy on secretarial assignments is made by the party leadership and implemented by the Clerk's office.
-In the Senate such assignments are made by the Secretary of the Senate, party leaders, or individual senators.
+Caucus leaders set the policy for assigning other offices; it is usually by seniority.
+In the House the policy on secretarial assignments is made by the caucus leadership and implemented by the Clerk's office.
+In the Senate such assignments are made by the caucus leader.

-The telephones in each member's office can be used for local and longdistance calls within Illinois.
+The telephones in each member's office can be used for local and long-distance calls within Illinois.
 House members also have telephones at their desks on the House floor, which can be used only for outgoing calls.
 Incoming calls must be made to a representative's Springfield secretary, who can notify the representative of a call.
 The Senate has telephones for senators only at the rear of the chamber.
 A doorman will call a senator to these phones for incoming calls.

+District Office(s)

-District Office(s) Each legislator can spend for office expenses an annual amount that is currently \$69,409 for a representative and \$83,063 for a senator.30 This is often called the "district office allowance" because legislators use it mostly for offices in their districts.
-It can be used to rent space; pay workers; travel within the district and to legislative conferences; buy postage (using special stamps issued by the Department of Central Management Services with a perforated "I" that are limited to official state business, and/or through an account at a local post office); and (subject to some conditions) buy equipment for the district office.
-The law prohibits use of this allowance in connection with political campaigns,31 or to pay anything to the legislator's spouse, parent, grandparent, child, grandchild, aunt, uncle, niece, nephew, brother, sister, first cousin, brother-in-law, sister-in-law, mother-in-law, father-in-law, son-in-law, or daughter-in-law.32
+Each legislator can spend for office expenses an annual amount that in recent years has been \$69,409 for a representative and \$83,063 for a senator.
+(This is commonly called the "district office allowance" because legislators use it mostly for offices in their districts, although the law authorizing it does not prevent its use to pay extra expenses in Springfield offices.)
+It can be used to rent space; pay workers; travel in the district and to legislative conferences; buy postage (using special stamps issued by the Department of Central Management Services with a perforated "I" that are limited to official state business, and/or through an account at a local post office); and (subject to some conditions) buy equipment for the district office.
+The law prohibits use of this allowance in connection with political campaigns, or to pay anything to the legislator's spouse, parent, grandparent, child, grandchild, aunt, uncle, niece, nephew, brother, sister, first cousin, brother-in-law, sister-in-law, mother-in-law, father-in-law, son-in-law, or daughter-in-law.

 Any contract using the district office allowance, such as to rent office space, must be made through the Clerk of the House or Secretary of the Senate.
 The conditions for buying equipment basically require the legislator to certify that buying is less expensive than renting or leasing; to make the purchase through the Clerk of the House or Secretary of the Senate; and to offer the equipment to the legislator's successor upon leaving office.
-(If the successor does not want it, it is transferred to the Office of the Clerk or Secretary.)
-Another law requires all "agencies" (including state officers) to inquire with CMS before buying any single item of furniture costing at least \$500 to determine whether any surplus furniture is suitable; and if surplus furniture is available, to file an affidavit saying why it is unsuitable before buying new furniture.33
+(If the successor does not want it, it will be transferred to the Office of the Clerk or Secretary.)
+Another law requires all "agencies" (including state officers) to inquire with CMS before buying any single item of furniture costing at least \$500 to determine whether any surplus furniture is suitable; and if surplus furniture is available, to file an affidavit saying why it is unsuitable before buying new furniture.